 In particular, moving into the second quarter of this year, the news from the US and China was of ten rounds of relatively successful trade negotiations.
 Economic indicators appeared to stabilise, and in the US, Western Europe and Japan, labour market conditions appeared solid, with employment up and wage growth rising.
 Meanwhile, global inflation pressures appeared to ease.
 China, too, relaxed policy.

 While the world economy had slowed from last autumn and into this year, it was expected to stabilise, helped by policy accommodation and a de-escalation of trade tensions.
 In fact, there was a perception the US-China trade dispute was part of a wider jockeying of position between the two powers.
 A bilateral meeting on the side-lines of the G20 in Japan in late June was outlined, adding to expectations that the trade dispute might not continue to fester.
 But in recent weeks, progress halted and the dispute widened to cover the issue of access to technology.

 Now fears that stability may be dashed – on two fronts

 Now, however, we are contending not only with a deterioration in the US and China trade dispute but also an escalation with Mexico.
 The latter not only would dampen growth prospects in both economies, but also has reduced expectations that the US and China dispute will be resolved any time soon.
 Indeed, if President Trump perceives this to be popular with his supporters the US position could become more entrenched.

 Over the weekend, China released their new policy White Paper on the trade dispute.
-Also, on Saturday, China raised the level of existing tariffs on US imports.
+Also, on Saturday, China raised tariffs on US imports where tariffs were already in place.
 The Chinese also stated that nothing is agreed, until everything is agreed.
 In Singapore, meanwhile, at an annual global defence conference, the Chinese Defence Minister indicated, too, that China will not back down on the trade dispute.